MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-design-methodology.md

 ### Defining proxies for your application

-The carbon emission azure spend is certainly your starting point, but of course is not enough.
+The carbon emission Azure spend is certainly your starting point, but of course isn't enough.
 Until we have clear carbon values available for each software and infrastructure, we can rely on proxies to create a score model that resembles the SCI.

 In general, the approach should be one to build a proxy’s equation with a few variables: